Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_customer_support_email_app/tasty_bytes_customer_support_email_app.md

 This application streamlines the workload of call center agents by automating responses to customer emails using a knowledge base.
 When an email arrives, a Cortex LLM determines if it can address the customer query using the knowledge base.
 If it can, an automatic response is sent; if not, the email is directed to an agent.
 Agents have the choice to reply to customer emails, with a Cortex LLM offering suggested responses.

-Additionally, agents can contribute responses to the knowledge base, enabling the LLM to automatically address similar queries in the future.
+Additionally, agents can contribute responses to the knowledge base, enabling the LLM to address similar queries automatically in the future.
 Sentiment scores are generated from both agent and auto-responses for further analysis.
 Moreover, there's an option to simulate a new email for demo purposes.

 ### What You’ll Learn
 - How Snowflake tools can build a full email support application using powerful LLM functionality
 - How to build a multi-page Streamlit in Snowflake App
-- Learn how to use Cortex LLMs in your application including:
+- How to use Cortex LLMs in your application, including:
   - [Cortex Complete](https://docs.snowflake.com/en/sql-reference/functions/complete-snowflake-cortex)
   - [Cortex Sentiment Analysis](https://docs.snowflake.com/en/sql-reference/functions/sentiment-snowflake-cortex)